 The dependency of the European Union (EU) on energy imports, particularly of oil and more recently of gas, forms the backdrop for policy concerns relating to the security of energy supplies.
 This article looks at the production of primary energy in the EU and, as a result of the shortfall between production and consumption, the EU’s increasing dependency on energy imports from non-member countries.
-Indeed, more than half (54.1 %) of the EU-27’s gross inland energy consumption in 2010 came from imported sources.
+Indeed, more than half (53.4 %) of the EU-28’s gross inland energy consumption in 2012 came from imported sources.

 Main statistical findings

-Production of primary energy in the EU-27 totalled 830.9 million tonnes of oil equivalent (toe) in 2010.
-This marked the first upturn in production since 2001, with the volume of primary energy increasing by 17.2 million toe when compared with 2009.
-When viewed over a longer period, the production of primary energy in the EU-27 was 109.7 million toe lower in 2010 than it had been a decade earlier.
-The general downward trend of EU-27 production may, at least in part, be attributed to supplies of raw materials becoming exhausted and/or producers considering the exploitation of limited resources uneconomical.
+Production of primary energy in the EU-28 totalled 794.3 million tonnes of oil equivalent (toe) in 2012.
+This continued the generally downward trend observed in recent years, with 2010 the main exception as production rebounded after a relatively strong fall in 2009 that coincided with the financial and economic crisis.
+When viewed over a longer period, the production of primary energy in the EU-28 was 15.7 % lower in 2012 than it had been a decade earlier.
+The general downward trend of EU-28 production may, at least in part, be attributed to supplies of raw materials becoming exhausted and/or producers considering the exploitation of limited resources uneconomical.

-Primary energy production in the EU-27 in 2010 was spread across a range of different energy sources, the most important of which was nuclear energy (28.5 % of the total); the significance of nuclear fuel was particularly high in Belgium, France and Slovakia – where it accounted for more than half of the national production of primary energy.
-Around one fifth of the EU-27’s total production of primary energy was accounted for by renewable energy sources (20.1 %), solid fuels (19.6 %, largely coal) and natural gas (18.8 %), while crude oil (11.7 %) made up the remainder of the total (see Figure 1).
-As such, in 2010 the production of primary energy from renewable energy sources in the EU-27 surpassed for the first time that from natural gas and solid fuels, having surpassed crude oil production in 2006.
+Primary energy production in the EU-28 in 2012 was spread across a range of different energy sources, the most important of which in terms of the size of its contribution was nuclear energy (28.7 % of the total); the significance of nuclear fuel was particularly high in France, Belgium and Slovakia — where it accounted for more than half of the national production of primary energy.
+More than one fifth of the EU-28’s total production of primary energy was accounted for by renewable energy sources (22.3 %) and solid fuels (20.9 %, largely coal), while the share for natural gas was somewhat lower (16.8 %); crude oil (8.9 %) made up the remainder of the total (see Figure 1).

-The downturn in the primary production of hard coal, lignite, crude oil, natural gas and more recently nuclear energy has led to a situation where the EU is increasingly reliant on primary energy imports in order to satisfy demand.
-The EU-27’s imports of primary energy exceeded exports by some 952.3 million toe in 2010.
-The largest net importers of primary energy were generally the most populous Member States, with the exception of the United Kingdom and Poland (where indigenous reserves of oil/natural gas and coal remain).
-Since 2004 the only net exporter of primary energy among the EU Member States has been Denmark (see Table 2).
+The downturn in the primary production of hard coal, lignite, crude oil, natural gas and more recently nuclear energy led to a situation where the EU was increasingly reliant on primary energy imports in order to satisfy demand, although this situation stabilised in the aftermath of the financial and economic crisis.
+The EU-28’s imports of primary energy exceeded exports by some 922.8 million toe in 2012.
+The largest net importers of primary energy were generally the most populous EU Member States, with the exception of the United Kingdom and Poland (where indigenous reserves of oil/natural gas and coal remain).
+Since 2004, the only net exporter of primary energy among the Member States has been Denmark (see Table 2).

 The security of the EU’s primary energy supplies may be threatened if a high proportion of imports are concentrated among relatively few partners.
-Close to three quarters (74.4 %) of the EU-27’s imports of natural gas in 2010 came from Russia, Norway or Algeria – as such there was a diversification of imports as in 2009 the same three countries accounted for 79.2 % of natural gas imports.
-A similar analysis shows that 58.5 % of EU-27 crude oil imports came from Russia, Norway and Libya, while 64.3 % of hard coal imports were from Russia, Colombia and the United States.
-Although their import volumes remain relatively small, there was some evidence of new partner countries emerging between 2002 and 2010.
-This was notably the case for crude oil imports from Kazakhstan and Azerbaijan, or natural gas imports from Qatar and Libya.
+More than three quarters (76.8 %) of the EU-28’s imports of natural gas in 2012 came from Russia, Norway or Algeria — as such there was a greater concentration of imports than in the previous two years as the same three countries accounted for 71.0 % of natural gas imports in 2010 and 72.0 % in 2011.
+A similar analysis shows that 53.6 % of EU-28 crude oil imports came from Russia, Norway and Saudi Arabia in 2012, while 72.6 % of hard coal imports were from Russia, Colombia and the United States.
+Although their import volumes remain relatively small, there was some evidence of new partner countries emerging between 2002 and 2012.
+This was notably the case for crude oil imports from Nigeria, Azerbaijan and Kazakhstan, or natural gas imports from Qatar.

-EU-27 dependency on energy imports increased from less than 40 % of gross energy consumption in the 1980s to reach 54.1 % by 2010 (see Table 4).
-This latest figure marked a second slight decrease in the dependency rate, which had stood at a high of 56.3 % in 2008.
-The highest energy dependency rates in 2010 were recorded for crude oil (85.2 %) and for natural gas (62.4 %).
-The growth in the last decade (between 2000 and 2010) in the dependency on non-member countries for supplies of solid fuels (29.2 %) and natural gas (27.6 %) was faster than for crude oil (12.7 %), which was already at a high level.
-Since 2003, the EU-27’s net imports of energy have been greater than its primary production; in other words, more than half of the EU-27’s gross inland energy consumption was supplied by net imports.
+EU-28 dependency on energy imports increased from less than 40 % of gross energy consumption in the 1980s to reach 53.4 % by 2012 (see Table 4).
+This latest figure marked a slight decrease in the dependency rate, which had stood at a high of 54.7 % in 2008.
+The highest energy dependency rates in 2012 were recorded for crude oil (88.2 %) and for natural gas (65.8 %).
+In the last decade (between 2002 and 2012), the EU’s dependency on non-member countries for supplies of natural gas (14.9 percentage points) and crude oil (11.9 percentage points) grew at a faster pace than for solid fuels (8.9 percentage points).
+Since 2004, the EU-28’s net imports of energy have been greater than its primary production; in other words, more than half of the EU-28’s gross inland energy consumption was supplied by net imports.

-As it was a net exporter, Denmark was the only EU-27 Member State in 2010 with a negative dependency rate (see Figure 3).
-Among the other Member States, the lowest dependency rates were recorded by Estonia, Romania, the Czech Republic and the United Kingdom (the only other countries to report dependency rates below 30 %); meanwhile, Cyprus, Malta and Luxembourg were (almost) entirely dependent on primary energy imports.
+As it was a net exporter, Denmark was the only EU Member State in 2012 with a negative dependency rate (see Figure 3).
+Among the other Member States, the lowest dependency rates were recorded for Estonia, Romania, the Czech Republic and Sweden (the only other countries to report dependency rates below 30.0 %); meanwhile, Malta, Luxembourg and Cyprus were (almost) entirely dependent on primary energy imports.

 Data sources and availability